anzepirnat/PirnatEco/README.md

 Model PirnatEco can be found in PirnatEco.ipynb.
 The whole code needed to run the model, link to the dataset CTW2019 and the model is in the WholeCode.ipynb.

+There is also a code for a webapp that calculates complexity of the DL model with equations used and presented in the paper.

 ### Citation

 If you are using our model, citation of [Towards Sustainable Deep Learning for Wireless Fingerprinting Localization](http://arxiv.org/abs/2201.09071) would be greatly appreciated.